telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 Each Grid is exported in a separate Excel sheet.
 For more information on how to export multiple Grids in a single Excel document, see [this example]({% slug howto_export_excel_multiple_grids_grid %}).

-### File Saving on Server
+### Saving Files on Server

-In some cases it is useful to send the generated file to a remote service.
-Do this by preventing the default file saving and posting the `base64` encoded contents.
+It might be useful sometimes to send the generated file to a remote service.
+To achieve this, prevent the default file saving and post the `base64` encoded contents.

 The example below demonstrates how to post files to the server.